Contract Operations

 Just to give an introduction to the context of the above diagram, let us introduce terminology that will be discussed later in greater technical detail:

-• The Assignment construct, which is pointed at Alice (in this example by the Genesis), and later used by Alice and pointed at Bob's, is responsible for two things:
+The Assignment construct, which is pointed at Alice (in this example by the Genesis), and later used by Alice and pointed at Bob, is responsible for two things:

-• The Seal Definition which points to a specific UTXO (to Alice's first, by the Genesis created by a contract issuer, an later to Bob's by Alice herself).
+The Seal Definition which points to a specific UTXO (to Alice's first, by the Genesis created by a contract issuer, and later to Bob's by Alice herself).

-• Global State, on the other hand, reflect general and public properties of a contract that maintain consistency in the evolution and state changes of the contract.
+Global State, on the other hand, reflects general and public properties of a contract that maintain consistency in the evolution and state changes of the contract.

-In the following paragraphs we will delve into all the elements and the process involved in the the State Transition operation.
+In the following paragraphs, we will delve into all the elements and processes involved in the State Transition operation.
 All topics discussed from now on belong to RGB Consensus, which is encoded in the RGB Core Library.

 BundleId = SHA-256(SHA-256(bundle_tag) || SHA-256(bundle_tag) || InputMap)